zooxo/IV42/README.md

 ____________________

 To view the HTML help file (iv42help.htm) execute the command HELP or press the button [CUSTOM].
-Please note that the file iv42help.htm has to be on the USB disk in the folder IV42.
+To view a help image (iv42help.bmp) execute the command IMG or press the button [v].
+Please note that both files have to be on the USB disk in the folder IV42.

 ____________________